itsabhijeet/VaccineNotifer/README.md

           ID: "youremail@someemail.com",
           PASS: "aboveEmailPassword"
         }`
-     This is required beacuse this will was not committed.
+     This is required beacuse this was not committed.
 This mail will be required to send email to users.
 See mailContoller.js file for this.
-  4. Install MongoDb also, So that you can add users to the database with their pin codes and email.
-For adding users make a POST call to /add with body containing pinCode, email and mobile.
+  4. Install MongoDb also, So that you can add users to the database with their pin codes,email and district code.
+For adding users make a POST call to /add with body containing pinCode, email, mobile and disrict(This is district_id like 97).
-  5. There is cron job that will run on each user added by you using the above POST call after every 1 minute.
+  5. There is job that will run on each user added by you using the above POST call after every 1 minute.
 See dbController.js file.
   6. You can keep the server running on your local so that the job keeps running on the background.